-FREQUENTLY ASKED QUESTIONS
+FAQ FREQUENTLY ASKED QUESTIONS

+FREQUENTLY ASKED OUESTIONS
-1. What types of organizations can apply for Youth Arts Engagement Grants?

-Eligible organizations include arts and cultural organizations, community-based service organizations, libraries, neighborhood centers, parks and recreation departments, social service organizations, university/college departments, PreK-12 schools or school districts who serve youth 24 and under outside of traditional school hours.

-An organization without tax-exempt status, may apply through a nonprofit fiscal sponsor.

-2. What is asset-based vs. deficit-based language?
-How can we address various inequalities in our narrative?
+- 1. What types of organizations can apply for Lifelong Arts Engagement Grants?
+Eligible organizations include: adult day centers, assisted living facilities, arts and cultural organizations, community-based service organizations, libraries, neighborhood centers, parks and recreation departments, retirement communities, rehabilitation centers, social service organizations, university/college departments and more.
+An organization without tax-exempt status, may apply with a nonprofit fiscal sponsor. - 2.
+What is asset-based vs. deficit-based language?
+How can we address inequalities in our narrative?
 Asset-based language focuses on the unique attributes the participants bring to the project (passionate, capable, thriving) as opposed to deficit-based language that define people and places by perceived insufficiencies (like at risk, lacking, marginalized, underserved).
-Let's not define people and places by their deficits.
-This reinforces negative stereotypes and is not conducive to the type of arts learning this grant program seeks to support.
-Deficit-based language also contributes to a dynamic where learners are not seen as partners, but as objects of charity.
-If you're talking about a problem, use language that reflects that systematic disparities and community wide problems in fact have systemic causes, that these are not self-caused problems, and explicitly describe those systems whenever possible.

-3. Are field trips or strictly performance-based projects eligible for this grant?
+Deficit-based language reinforces negative stereotypes and is not conducive to the type of arts learning this grant program seeks to support.
+It also contributes to a dynamic where learners are not seen as partners, but as objects of charity.
+If you're talking about a problem, use language that reflects that systematic disparities and community wide problems in fact have systemic causes, that these are not self-caused problems, and explicitly describe those systems whenever possible. - 3.
+Are field trips or strictly performance-based projects eligible for this grant?
 No. While a field trip or culminating performance may be a part of the project, it should not be the primary focus.
-This grant program supports arts programs that seek to activate youth voices, narratives, and perspectives.
+This grant supports programs that seek to activate participant voices, narratives, and perspectives.
 It is important to articulate how a community of learners has a voice and agency in the development and implementation of the project.
-This grant values active participation over exposure or passive engagement.

-4. Can a school district and a school within that district both apply?

-An individual school and a school district may each submit separate applications, but they must be for completely distinct and separate projects and be for projects that occur outside of traditional school hours.

-5. When should I contact my district about applying for this grant?

-We recommend contacting the Grant Department or Fiscal Office at your district 2-3 months prior to the grant deadline.

-6. Can my organization apply for a Youth Arts Engagement Grant in multiple cycles?

-Organizations may only receive one Youth Arts Engagement Grant per fiscal year.
-For example, if an organization applies in Cycle A for Fiscal Year 2024 and IS funded, they may not apply again in Cycle B for that fiscal year.
-If the application is NOT funded, it can be resubmitted in the next cycle.

-7. Can my organization apply for both a Youth Arts Engagement Grant and a Lifelong Arts Engagement Grant?
+This grant values active participation over exposure or passive engagement. - 4.
+Can my organization apply for a Lifelong Arts Engagement Grant and a Youth Arts Engagement Grant?
 No. Though an organization may be eligible for more than one arts learning grant program, the Arts Commission limits the number of applications which may be submitted by an applicant to one arts learning grant program within the same funding period.
-An applicant who applies to the Lifelong Arts Engagement Grant program in Fiscal Year 2024 may not apply for a Youth Arts Engagement Grant that same year.
+An applicant who applies to the Youth Arts Engagement Grant program in Fiscal Year 2024 may not apply for a Lifelong Arts Engagement Grant that same year. - 5.
+I'm an arts organization, am I eligible to apply directly and serve as a partner in another project?

-- 8. I'm an arts organization, am I eligible to apply directly and serve as a partner in another project? - Arts organizations are eligible to apply directly to the Youth Arts Engagement Grant program.
-As outlined above, as a direct applicant an arts organization may only receive one Youth Arts Engagement grant per fiscal year.
+Yes.
+As outlined above, as a direct applicant an arts organization may only receive one Lifelong Arts Engagement grant per fiscal year.
 Those arts organization may still serve as a partner in a different project, but all applications, including the one submitted directly, count toward the total partner limit of 3 arts learning applications (both Lifelong Arts Engagement and Youth Arts Engagement) per fiscal year.
-This is to address the competitive nature of this grant program. - 9.
+This is to address the competitive nature of this grant program. - 6.
 My organization is eligible for other Arts Commission grants.
-Can I apply to those? - No. Across grant programs, the Arts Commission limits the number of applications that may be submitted by a given organization or unit of government to one (1) application per funding period (July 1 June 30) of the following year).
+Can I apply to those?

+No. Across grant programs, the Arts Commission limits the number of applications that may be submitted by a given organization or unit of government to one (1) application per funding period (July 1 June 30 of the following year).
 While an organization or unit of government may be eligible for more than one grant program, they may only apply for one of them in a given funding period.
-As an example, an applicant who applies to the Creative Capacity Grant program or the Festivals Grant program in Fiscal Year 2024 may not apply for a Youth Arts Engagement Grant that same year.
+As an example, an applicant who applies to the Creative Capacity Grant program or the Festivals Grant program in Fiscal Year 2024 may not apply for a Lifelong Arts Engagement Grant that same year.